jsalio/hexagonal_sample_core/README.md

 3. **Use Cases**: Contain the application's business logic.
 4. **Domain Models**: Represent the core business entities and rules.

+## 🧱 SOLID Principles

+This project adheres to the SOLID principles of object-oriented design:

+1. **Single Responsibility Principle (SRP)**
+   - Each class has a single responsibility
+   - For example, `LoginUser` handles only the login logic
+   - DTOs are used to transfer data between layers

+2. **Open/Closed Principle (OCP)**
+   - The architecture allows extending behavior without modifying existing code
+   - New use cases can be added by implementing existing interfaces
+   - New adapters can be created without changing the core logic

+3. **Liskov Substitution Principle (LSP)**
+   - Derived classes can substitute their base types
+   - All implementations of interfaces are fully substitutable for their parent type
+   - Contract interfaces ensure consistent behavior across implementations

+4. **Interface Segregation Principle (ISP)**
+   - Small, focused interfaces
+   - Clients only depend on methods they use
+   - For example, `IRequest` contains only the necessary methods for request handling

+5. **Dependency Inversion Principle (DIP)**
+   - High-level modules don't depend on low-level modules; both depend on abstractions
+   - Dependencies are injected through constructors
+   - The application core defines the interfaces that external adapters implement

 ## 📄 License

 This project is licensed under the ISC License - see the [LICENSE](LICENSE) file for details.